dasoljlee/GAM305_Team1/README.md

   1. Team Lead: "This team member" (replace "" when decided) will oversee the repository and ensuring all required team documentation has been completed.

-  2. Artist: "This team member" (replace "" when decided) will oversee the aesthetics of the game.
+  2. Artist: Josh Negron will oversee the aesthetics of the game.
 Instructors can determine if they can use external assets.

   3. Programmer: "This team member" (replace "" when decided) will oversee the base programming of the game (AI, Player, Mechanics).